-All information subject to the emergency order must be used to prevent, respond to or alleviate the effects of the emergency and for no other purpose as per section 7.0.2 (7) 1 of the Emergency Management and Civil Protection Act.
+All information subject to the emergency order must be used to prevent, respond to or alleviate the effects of the emergency and for no other purpose as per section 7.0.2

+(7) 1 of the Emergency Management and Civil Protection Act.

-There is abundant information regarding fraudulent COVID19 death certificates, visibly empty hospitals, empty hospital waiting rooms, empty test centers, empty hospital parking lots, and other information that indisputably discount and negate the need for an emergency.
+There is abundant information regarding fraudulent COVID-19 death certificates, visibly empty hospitals, empty hospital waiting rooms, empty test centers, empty hospital parking lots, and other information that indisputably discount and negate the need for an emergency.
+"Deaths are included whether or not COVID-19 was determined to be a contributing or underlying cause of death as indicated in the iPHIS field Type of Death." (source = https://files.ontario.ca/moh-covid-19-report-en-2020-06-26.pdf --- on page 14)

 The Defendants neglected to validate what mainstream media and the Premier was reporting, and failed to receive and/or acknowledge what citizen journalists reported from hospitals, hospital test centers, waiting rooms, and parking lots.
-Defendants failed to act in good faith by accepting the irresponsible manner in which mainstream media reported about COVID-19.
+Defendants failed to act in good faith by accepting the irresponsible manner in which mainstream media deliberately misreported about COVID-19.

-The Defendants failed to take all reasonable care to safeguard the fundamental rights and freedoms as was their duty under (section 7.0.2 (1) of the Emergency Management and Civil Protection Act) The Defendants failed to use this conflicting information to safeguard fundamental rights and freedoms.
+The Defendants failed to take all reasonable care to safeguard the fundamental rights and freedoms as was their duty under (section 7.0.2 (1) of the Emergency Management and Civil Protection Act), as well as section 1.2 of the Police Services Act, and the Constitution Act 1982 (Canadian Charter of Rights and Freedoms).

+The Defendants failed to use this conflicting information to safeguard the fundamental rights and freedoms.

-Mainstream media information conflicts with information discovered by citizen journalists.
-The Defendants and the Premier failed to reconcile this conflicting information.
+Mainstream media information conflicts with information discovered and disclosed by citizen journalists.
+The Defendants, the Lieutenant Governor of Ontario, and the Premier of Ontario failed to reconcile this conflicting information.

-The Defendants, in the absence of due diligence, and absence of reasonable prudence, enforced a lockdown by the Premier and Lieutenant Governor that was not "DEMONSTRABLY JUSTIFIED" in a manner that is subject to the Canadian Charter of Rights and Freedoms according to Emergency Management and Civil Protection Act, R.S.O.
+The Defendants, in the absence of due diligence, and absence of reasonable prudence, enforced a lockdown by the Lieutenant Governor that was not "DEMONSTRABLY JUSTIFIED" in a manner that is subject to the Canadian Charter of Rights and Freedoms according to Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
-E.9 Section 7.0.2 (1)
+E.9 Section 7.0.2 (1).